Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Introduction

 In the proofs of the one-dimensional results in \cite{Gauckler,Averaged}, it was crucially exploited that the Sobolev space $H^1$ forms an algebra.
 This is however not the case in higher dimensions, where the estimates for the nonlinear terms become more delicate.
 The first attempts to exploit Strichartz estimates in numerical analysis were made in the case of nonlinear Schrödinger equations, starting from \cite{NumDisp}.
 Subsequent works used discrete-time Strichartz estimates to show error bounds under low regularity assumptions, such as \cite{IgnatSplitting,ChoiKoh,ORS} for the nonlinear Schrödinger equation on $\R^d$ and \cite{ORSBourgain,Ji} in the case of nonlinear Schrödinger equation on the torus $\T^d$.
 In the latter case, the authors further made use of discrete Bourgain spaces.
 For the nonlinear wave equation \eqref{NLW2}, less literature is available in this context.
 Based on discrete-time Strichartz estimates, in \cite{RuffSchnaubelt} an error analysis of the Lie splitting for \eqref{NLW2} (with nonlinearity $\mu|u|^{\alpha-1}u$ for $\alpha \in [3,5]$) on the full space $\R^3$ was given, notably including the scaling-critical power $\alpha=5$.
 It was shown that under the assumption $(u,\partial_tu) \in H^1 \times L^2$, the scheme converges with optimal first order in $L^2 \times H^{-1}$.

 Recently, another class of methods to approximate the temporal evolution of nonlinear dispersive problems especially in low regularity gained a lot of attention, namely, the low-regularity integrators.
 See \cite{RS} for an overview.
 Due to an improved local error structure, such schemes can allow for higher convergence rates at low regularity than classical methods such as the Strang splitting.
 The authors in \cite{KleinGordon} proposed the corrected Lie splitting, which is a low-regularity integrator that can be applied to the nonlinear wave equation \eqref{NLW2}.
 It was shown that the corrected Lie splitting is second-order convergent in $H^1 \times L^2$ under the regularity condition $(u,\partial_tu) \in H^{1+d/4} \times H^{d/4}$ for dimensions $d \in \{1,2,3\}$.
-See also \cite{DiscSol} for an error analysis of the corrected Lie splitting in lower regularity.
-However, the analyses from \cite{KleinGordon,DiscSol} do not apply to our problem \eqref{NLW2} since they require a global Lipschitz condition on the nonlinearity, which is not satisfied by the polynomial $u^\alpha$.
+See also \cite{DiscSol} for an error analysis of the corrected Lie splitting in lower regularity {in the cases $d \in \{1,2\}$ with reduced convergence rates under a CFL-type condition}.
+However, the analyses from \cite{KleinGordon,DiscSol} do not apply {in our situation} since they {either} require a global Lipschitz condition on the nonlinearity (which is not satisfied by the polynomial $u^\alpha$), {or higher-regularity solutions satisfying $u(t)\in H^s$ with $s>d/2$.}